 - 4. Donoghue, Frank.
 (1996).
 The Fame Machine: Book Reviewing and Eighteenth-Century Literary Careers.
 Stanford University. p.
 26

-Boswell met John Brown at David Garrick's house on January 21, 1763.
+Boswell met John Brown at David Garrick's house in London on January 21, 1763.